after school Programming

 • Nutcracker Collaboration with Ohio Contemporary Ballet

-• Spring Partner Showcase featuring student, teacher, and guest artist choreography
+• Fall/Spring Partner Showcase featuring student, teacher, and guest artist choreography

 • Weekly technique classes in Modern, Jazz, and Ballet